Punctured/TicTacToeCate/README.md

 # TicTacToeCate
 Tic Tac Toe using MVC architecture for two local players.
-By Jeff Kim with Georgia, Alex, Victor.
+Jeff Kim with Georgia, Alex, Victor.

 Current Features :
 - Update view depending on the player who has pressed the button.